The NRC is a bureaucratic paper-monster that will devour and divide India

 Doubting documents

 There is a long history to this fear of forgery and generalised doubting of documents as well as state agents in India.
 This mistrust had, paradoxically, formed the kaghazi raj that has been the basis of governance in India since at least colonial times.
 As I have argued in my book Paper Tiger, this is only being further strengthened under neoliberal strictures of transparency and accountability.
-It was clear to me during my fieldwork conducted in Uttarakhand between 2006 and 2008 that the question of whether a document is farzi or is it an asl ione was a central preoccupation of almost all bureaucrats.
+It was clear to me during my fieldwork conducted in Uttarakhand between 2006 and 2008 that the question of whether a document is farzi or an asli one was a central preoccupation of almost all bureaucrats.

 The combination of seals, letterheads, stamps, signatures, prose-styles, and movement through appropriate procedures and files is what lends some reassurance to them that the document in consideration is, in fact, not farzi.
 The question of establishing authentic proof in the form of trustworthy documents becomes particularly intense when they are dealing with IDs or any form of documentation that confers some entitlement or benefit to citizens.